The Word-Sensibility Model

-Word-Sensibility is proposed as a method of textual analysis.
+Word-Sensibility is proposed as a method of context analysis.
 Data training involves a database with its features tagged to identify reference frames for word sense.
 Word-sensibility is about the dynamic sense of word sense.

 - Dynamic sense refers to having a sense of things through interaction.

 - Interactions accumulate and unitize into systems of responsiveness.

 - Responsiveness is the ability to act quickly and positively to situations.